Elements with Enid: Color

 “bird in hand,” mini box bag by Enid Collins for Collins of Texas, 1967

-Floral Art student Carter Wood talks about how she and classmates interpreted Enid’s works for their own bejeweled designs.
+Floral Art student Carter Wood talks about how she and classmates interpreted Enid’s works for their own designs.

 Glittery “Blossom Amid the Buds” by Grace Hye.